elegantframework/elegant-cli/README.md

 ## Introduction

-Elegant is a community-driven open source project for building, deploying, and maintaining websites easily.
+Elegant is a community-driven project for building, deploying, and maintaining websites easily.

 ### Key Features

-- 📝 Full-featured dashboard
 - 🚀 Fast and easy setup
 - 💾 No database
-- 🏠 Host for free
+- 🏠 Self-host for free
+- ✅ Optimized for all search engines